Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 where:

-This formula tells you your weight: it is the gravitational force the Earth exerts on you.
+This formula gives the weight of an object: the gravitational force the Earth exerts on it.

 When a number is written as \(6.67 \times 10^{-11}\), it has three significant figures.
 The true value could be anywhere from \(6.665 \times 10^{-11}\) to \(6.675 \times 10^{-11}\).